measurement-factory/squid-notes/connection.md

   automatically canceled when the reader is notified about the socket readiness (including error-reporting notifications).

-* Comm::OpenConnection creation API requires a connection closure handler.
-The call to the handler is automatically canceled while the owner destroys or clears the corresponding OpenConnection pointer.
-Thus, the Connection owner must perform any required cleanup before calling Comm::Close().
+* Comm::OpenConnection creation API requires a connection closure handler because a handler is required to keep Connection::fd in sync with Comm.

+* Comm::OpenConnection destructor automatically closes the connection (if any).
+The destructor does not call the closure handler because the open connection pointer is meant to be stored as the owner data member and, hence, the pointer destruction only happens when the pointer owner itself is being destroyed.
+And if some special code uses a local variable to store OpenConnection, then that code should not care about the closure of that temporary connection.

 * Comm::Close(OpenConnection &oc) API closes the given open Connection and makes its pointer nil.
 The OpenConnection closure handler is not called in